Mexico–United States border: Drug trafficking

-Mexico is estimated to be the world's third largest producer of opium with poppy cultivation.
+Mexico is estimated to be the world's third-largest producer of opium with poppy cultivation.
 It also is a major supplier of heroin and the largest foreign supplier of marijuana, cocaine and methamphetamine to the U.S. market.
-According to the DEA, about 93% of the cocaine in the United States came from Colombia and was smuggled across the border between Mexico and the United States.
+According to the DEA, about 93% of the cocaine in the United States came from Colombia and was smuggled across the Mexico–United States border.
 In 2017, the INL estimated that "between 90 and 94 percent of all heroin consumed in the United States comes from Mexico."
 These drugs are supplied by drug trafficking organizations.
 The U.S. government estimates that Mexican drug cartels gain tens of billions of dollars each year from drug sales in the U.S. alone.

 Border towns on the Mexico–United States border have been negatively affected by the opioid crisis in the United States.
 According to César González Vaca, head of the Forensic Doctors' Service in Baja California, "It seems the closer we are to the border, the more consumption of this drug we see."
 In 2021, around 80,411 people died from opioid overdoses in the United States.
 Many of the deaths are from an extremely potent opioid, fentanyl, which is trafficked from Mexico.
 The drug is usually manufactured in China, then shipped to Mexico, where it is processed and packaged, which is then smuggled into the United States by Mexican drug cartels.
 In 2023, the Biden administration announced a crackdown on members of the Sinaloa Cartel smuggling fentanyl into the United States.